Model predicts 250 Alberta patients will need intensive care at peak of COVID-19 pandemic | CBC News

 Planning for worst-case scenario

-Although the premier was confident the public health measures to close businesses, prohibit large gatherings and keep people apart were succeeding at slowing the spread of disease, government is preparing for a more catastrophic scenario, he said.
+Although the premier said he was confident the public health measures to close businesses, prohibit large gatherings and keep people apart were succeeding at slowing the spread of the virus, the government is preparing for a more catastrophic scenario.

-They have plans to assemble "backup facilities," should the number of sick patients exceed hospital space, and possibly call on the military to help prepare such buildings, Kenney said.
+It has plans to assemble "backup facilities" should the number of sick patients exceed hospital space and possibly call on the military to help prepare such buildings, Kenney said.

 Although AHS has a four-month supply of gloves, masks, gowns and other medical equipment, the province has ordered an additional two million N95 masks, Kenney said.

-Opposition leader Rachel Notley posed several concerns to the premier and cabinet ministers, including about the setup of emergency homeless shelters, which appear to put mats and beds in close proximity.
+Opposition Leader Rachel Notley expressed several concerns to the premier and cabinet ministers, including that the emergency homeless shelters being set up in the province appear to have mats and beds in close proximity, which risks facilitating transmission of the virus.

 "We believe these people, these people in Alberta who do not have homes, are entitled to the same dignity and the same rights as other Albertans," Notley said.
 "And we also believe that the kind of setup that we see these folks living in right now is bound to create a concentration of infections and disease spread."